 - sugar (for keto substitute Besti Monk Fruit and Allulose powdered sweetener)

 So faced with my plethora of blueberries, I knew I had to pay some homage to that wonderful childhood memory.

-Unfortunately my Grandmother didn’t pass that recipe on to me, so I hit the ol’ interwebs to search for something that would hopefully come close to her version.
-After searching through a kabillion and one recipes (at least it felt like that), I adapted this version from Food and Wine.
+Unfortunately, my Grandmother didn't pass that recipe on to me, so I hit the ol' interwebs to search for something that would hopefully come close to her version.
+After searching through a kabillion and one recipe (at least it felt like that), I adapted this version from Food and Wine.

 So, on this particular weekend morning, I was super secret squirrel about my bfast plans.
 No one knew what was going on because I had made the syrup during the week while they were working.

 Haha I am a sneaky one I am!

 While everyone was doing their weekend thing, I snuck my little butt into the kitchen and whipped up some pancakes real quick.
 Nothing special, I will admit I grabbed some Bisquick and used buttermilk, woohoooo.

 I whipped out the secret weapon *cue superhero music* my gorgeous bottle of fresh homemade blueberry syrup.

 OK, I will reign it in a bit.

 The crowd might not have thrown confetti and did the wave (which would be kinda hard for two people to do anyway), but they did get a little twinkle in their eye.